pflanze/functional-perl/docs/intro.md

     repl 1>

-This is usually better since the knowledge about the need for lazy evaluation is kept locally here, and the `lazy` keyword has to be used only once instead of at every call site.
+This is usually better since the knowledge about the need for lazy evaluation is kept locally, near the expression in question, and the `lazy` keyword has to be used only once instead of at every call site.

-Lazy terms are represented by a data structure we'll call a *promise*, since that's what Scheme and some other languages have called them way before JavaScript came and started using the term for something rather different.
+Lazy terms are represented by a data structure we'll call a *promise*, since that's what Scheme and some other languages have called them way before JavaScript started using the term for something rather different.
 The `:s` pretty-printing in the repl shows them like this:

     repl> inverse 2